nextgis/docs_data/source/qlik.rst

    :align: center
    :width: 16cm

-* In the "Data" > "Dimensions" tab, from the drop-down list, select the field containing information about the coordinates of the objects of the loaded layer.
+* In the "Data" > "Dimensions" tab, from the drop-down list, select the field of the loaded layer, which contains information about the coordinates of the objects.

 .. figure:: _static/qlik7.png
    :name: qlik7